 The global gender parity agenda has intensified and progress has been made, but the pace is slow and the gap is still significant, despite the immense economic, financial and social benefits – significant increase in results, more profitability, more creativity in teams, more innovation, more social justice, just to name a few...

-It is widely reported that greater gender parity in business management and leadership significantly increases organizational performance, with improved creativity, decision making and corporate culture.
+It is widely known that greater gender parity in the management and leadership of companies significantly increases organizational performance, with improved creativity, decision-making capacity and corporate culture.

-However, statistics show that the vast majority of leaders in organizations are men.
+However, statistics demonstrate that the vast majority of leaders in organizations are men.

-Women face specific challenges that hinder access to top positions: existing bias, self-limiting beliefs, few women as role models/mentors/sponsors, and few women as peers limiting the potential and benefits of networking, so important at executive and top leadership levels.
+Women face specific challenges that make it difficult to access top positions: existing prejudices, self-limiting beliefs, few women as role models/mentors/sponsors and few women as peers limiting the potential and benefits of networking, which are so important at executive and top leadership levels.